Hilchenbach: History

 The town of Hilchenbach was first mentioned in documents in 1292, when it went by the name Heylichinbach in a donation document from Countess Agnes von Nassau and her eldest son Heinrich to the Keppel Monastery.
 There are however clues that a church was established in this area sometime between 950 and 1000 by the Corvey Monastery, implying that there was settlement there.

 In a document from 20 July 1365, a "firm house" – "festes Haus" – (Wilhelmsburg) in Hilchenbach is mentioned, which from 1489 to 1622 was enfeoffed to the Wischen von Langenau noble family.
 A castle with a moat was mentioned in 1623.
 It supposedly replaced Count William of Nassau-Siegen's Ginsburg residence.

 In 1687, the village of Hilchenbach was raised to Flecken – market town.

 In 1689 and 1844 nearly the whole town of (Alt-)Hilchenbach was destroyed by fire.

 Hilchenbach and the villages in the surrounding were a part of the former County of Nassau.
 During the Napoleonic Wars in 1807 it became part of the Kingdom of Westphalia.
 In 1815 after the Congress of Vienna Hilchenbach and other villages in the Siegerland became part of the Prussian province of Westphalia.

 Politics

+On 2025, the far-right Third Way party won a seat in the North Rhein-Westphalia local elections in the municipality of Hilchenbach.